svaarala/duktape/doc/debugger.rst

 |                       |           | ((IB - 0xc0) << 8) + followup_byte    |
 +-----------------------+-----------+---------------------------------------+

+All "integer" representations are semantically the same, i.e. they can all be used wherever an integer is expected.
+Same applies to "string" and "buffer" representations.

 The dvalue typing is sufficient to represent ``duk_tval`` values so that typing can be preserved (e.g. strings and buffers have separate types).